 Weddings and other ceremonies may be permitted in certain areas of Yellowstone National Park depending on location, group size, and the time of year or day.
-While the park can be an unforgettable backdrop for your special day, if you are looking for an exclusive or decorated, formal celebration, please consider locations outside of the park for your event.
+While the park can be an unforgettable backdrop for your special day, if you want to have a large, exclusive or decorated celebration, please consider locations outside of the park for your event.

-A Special Use Permit is required for your ceremony to take place in any area of the park with the exception of the historic Mammoth Chapel (see below for details).
+A Special Use Permit is required for your ceremony to take place in any area of the park.
 Applications will be accepted up to 12 months in advance and no later than 2-4 weeks before the requested ceremony date.
 Due to changing conditions and resource issues, permits will not be issued more than a few weeks in advance; the approved permit must be with you during your event.

 Fax: (307) 344-2112

 Yellowstone National Park Lodges